gvwilson/sdxpy/src/check/index.md

 opening and self-closing tags can have [%g attribute "attributes" %], which are written as `key="value"`.
 For example,
-if we want to put an image in an HTML page we specify the image file's name using the `src` attribute of the `img` tag:
+if we want to put an image in an HTML page, we specify the image file's name using the `src` attribute of the `img` tag:

 ```